Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 \subsubsection{Gradient-based Approaches}

+Compared to the objective function-based approaches, gradient-based approaches are still in the early stages of development.
+The gradient mentioned here refers to clients' local gradient updates in each round.
+The gradient of client $i$ at iteration $t$ is calculated by $\Delta_i^{(t)} = M_i^{(t)} - M^{(t)}$ where $M^{(t)}$ is a global model and $M_i^{(t)}$ is the updated sub-model after training $M^{(t)}$ on client $i$' data.
+Some works with this approach aim to compute a fairer average of client updates to achieve uniform performance across clients.

-Compared to the objective function-based approaches, gradient-based approaches are still in the early stages of development. \textit{FedFV} \cite{Wang2021FederatedLW} achieves fairness in FL from another perspective.
-It mitigates gradient conflicts among FL clients before averaging the gradients in the global objective function.
+\textit{FedFV} \cite{Wang2021FederatedLW} is one of the earliest works studying fairness guarantees at the gradient level.
+It mitigates gradient conflicts \cite{gradientsurgery2020} among FL clients before averaging the gradients in the global objective function.
 The authors argue that the global model could sacrifice model accuracy for some clients for the sake of improving performance for those clients whose gradients differ greatly (These situations often lead to unfairness during FL training).
-This is achieved through gradient projection to reduce the conflicts that consist of internal conflicts among selected clients and external conflicts between the selected clients and the unselected clients.
+FedFV uses gradient projection to reduce the conflicts that consist of internal conflicts among selected clients and external conflicts between the selected clients and the unselected clients.
 FedFV has been shown to strike a balance between fairness, accuracy, and efficiency.
 However, the gradient estimation methods applied to mitigate external conflicts might not be consistently reliable because the estimated gradients based on the previous rounds may become out-of-date and incompatible with the latest updates.
 Directly applying the estimated gradients to the latest global updates may cause model divergence.
 A more reliable gradient estimation method that works in conjunction with the FL client selection approach is needed to address this issue.